 The Group's Innovation approach is pragmatic.
-It meets the new needs expressed by our customers and operations, and is based on active technical, technological and scientific monitoring.
+It meets the new needs expressed by our customers and operations, and is based on active technical, technologic operations, and is based on active technical, technological and scientific monitoring.
 The Group is interested in existing innovations or those under development, with a view to rapid deployments.
 Each innovation must have a concrete application, with possible integration into a marketable offer.
-Innovations that could potentially meet an identified need are first discussed, assessed and budgeted with the relevant departments (Purchasing, Legal, HR, etc.), then tested in partnership with pilot customers the site, they can then be deployed.
+Innovations that could potentially meet an identified need are first discussed, assessed and budgeted with the relevant departments (Purchasing, Legal, HR, etc.), then tested in partnership with pilot customers (proof of concept).
+Depending on the results observed on the site, they can then be deployed.